 The San Leandro campus is a 40,000 square foot facility that offers both degree and certificate programs.
 The main campus houses 13 classrooms and learning labs including a veterinary technology surgical lab.
-All programs maintain equipment, supplies and learning resources in the classrooms, including ceiling- mounted LCD projectors and DVDs, as well as computers for student access.
+All programs maintain equipment, supplies and learning resources in the classrooms.
+The campus includes classrooms with Apple TV, ceiling- mounted LCD projectors and DVDs, as well as computers and wireless access for student access.
 The student success center is equipped with reference materials, textbooks, and journals and 30 student computers.
 The Carrington library website offers online resources and professional organization information.
 The campus has a student testing center, staff lounge, copy/distribution center, conference room and 40 administrative and faculty offices.
 The campus offers a variety of student services including enrollment services, financial services, registrar services, and career services.